 The first place to look for a savings account is your current bank.
 If you’re happy with their customer service, mobile and online banking experience, it will be easy to open a savings account.
 If you’re shopping around for a competitive interest rate, think local.
 Local banks sometimes have more competitive interest rates than larger banks.
 If you have a local bank branch in your town or city, make sure to put them on your list when comparing savings accounts.

 WesBanco’s Different Types of Savings Accounts

 WesBanco has a variety of savings accounts to help you reach your savings goals.
 Are you saving for a new, state-of-the-art bike?
 What about a nest egg for retirement?
 Our savings options have varying minimums to open the account and each one earns interest on a daily basis that’s credited to your account regularly.
 If you’re just starting to save, our Companion Savings and Statement Savings are great options for a traditional savings account.
 If you’re looking to deposit a higher balance, our Premium Savings account is tiered for your lifestyle and goals.

 If a high-yield account caught your eye, we also offer several money market accounts.
 Money market accounts are similar to savings accounts, but they earn interest at higher rate.
-Our Personal Money Market account is perfect for mid-level savers, while our Premium Money Market account is ideal for experienced savers who can maintain a $10,000 minimum balance.
+Our Personal Money Market account is perfect for mid-level savers, only requiring that you maintain a $1000 minimum balance to avoid the monthly fee.

 No matter what type of savings account you choose, it’s always important to remember that you’re already on your way to becoming financially healthy.
 If you’d like to compare savings accounts from WesBanco, our chart is an easy resource to help you make the right decision.